Clemapfel/rat_game_website/content/post/c++_style_guide.md

 }
 {{< /highlight >}}

-If the function returns a single bool, if that bool is a member variable named <code>_is_foo</code> it's getter should be named <code>get_is_foo()</code>, however if that value is not a member it's getter should be phrased like a yes-no question, for example:
+Similarly, getters should always be named <code>get_*</code>, however if the function returns a single bool, if that bool is a member variable named <code>_is_foo</code> it's getter should be named <code>get_is_foo()</code>, however if that value is not a member it's getter should be phrased like a yes-no question, for example:

 {{< highlight Cpp >}}
 class OsWindowHandler;
 class RenderWindow
 {
+    private:
+        std::string _id;
+        bool _is_closed = false;

     public:
         void set_closed(bool b)
         {
             _closed = b;
         }

-        bool get_is_closed() const
+        bool get_is_closed() const  // member bool
         {
             return _closed;
         }

-        bool is_focused() const
+        bool is_focused() const // non-member bool
         {
             return OsWindowHandler::is_window_focused(_id);
         }

-        bool should_notify_on_close() const
+        bool should_notify_on_close() const // non-member bool
         {
             return OsWindowHandler::get_context_settings(__id).should_notify_on_close;
         }

-    private:
-        std::string _id;
-        bool _is_closed = false;
 }

 {{< /highlight >}}

+<h2 id="LAMBDAS">Lambdas</h2>

-Lambdas are very powerful however it can be very attractive to not add a new member function and instead just open a local lambda function inside another function.
-Lambdas should be used only where necessary, if you would call the potential member function from 2 or more places, it's almost never worth it to not just create the new function.
+Lambdas are very powerful in modern C++ and it can be very attractive to not add a new member function and instead just open a local lambda function inside another function.
+Lambdas should be used only where necessary, if you would call the potential member function from 2 or more places it's almost never worth it to not just create the new function.

-If the lambda function itself is only called once inside it's scope, consider making it anonymous, the most common place would be inside a set or sorting algorithm with a custom comparison.
-If more than 1 routine needs it, consider making it either a member or just creating a functor.
+If you do have to use a lambda, if the lambda function itself is only called once inside it's scope, consider making it anonymous, the most common place would be inside a set or sorting algorithm with a custom comparison.
+If more than 1 routine needs it and it needs to be a lambda, consider making it a member and binding it to an std::function;

-Another place I like to employ lambdas is for inline static initialization.
+A place I like to employ lambdas is for inline static initialization.
 Sometimes you need to call functions that do not return the object you're trying to initialize like so:

 {{< highlight Cpp >}}

 class TexturedFoo : public Drawable
 {
+    private:
+        const Texture _texture;

+        static inline const _window_resolution = []() {

+            if (not RenderWindow::is_initialized())
+                RenderWindow::initialize_from_config();

+            return RenderWindow::get_resolution();
+        }();

     public:
         TexturedFoo(std::string texture_id)
             : _texture([&]() -> Texture&& {